Code-Institute-Submissions/sammanomar-project3/README.md

 ## Testing
 Have manually tested this proiect by doing the following:
-- passed the code through a PE8 linter and confirmed there are no problems
+- Passed the code through a PE8 linter and confirmed there are no problems
 - Given invalid inputs: strings when numbers are expected out of bounds inputs.
 - Tested in my local terminal and the Code Institute Heroku terminal